Outline#

 foo = bar + 2;

-Also notice how lines of code have to be seperated by semicolons, again same as Java.
-C is also not whitespace sensitive so any kind of indenting works as long as the semicolons are there to seperate lines, but good code style demands that you indent with caution!
+Also notice how lines of code have to be separated by semicolons, again same as Java.
+C is not whitespace sensitive so any kind of indenting works as long as the semicolons are there to separate lines.
+But good code style demands that you indent with caution!

-Note that in Java, the compiler would stop you from using a variable without initialising it like below, but although it may raise a warning, C actually doesn’t stop you from doing this!
-However, it is undefined behavior and the variable can contain any random value before you use it.
+Note that in Java, the compiler will stop you from using a variable without initialising it.
+An important thing to note about C is that although it may raise a warning, C actually doesn’t stop you from doing this!
+However, it is undefined behaviour and the variable can contain any random value before you use it.
 So best not.

 int foo;